cwi-dis/igor/schema.md

 ## identities

-Stores identifying information about people, such as the identity of their cellphone or login information for could-based healt data storage.
+Stores identifying information about people, such as the identity of their cellphone or login information for clould-based health data storage.

 As an example:

-* `identities/jack/device`: Name of a device that user "Jack" tends to carry with him (string).
+* `identities/jack/encryptedPassword` The encrypted Igor password for user _jack_.
+Verified by the `/login` entry point, after which the user identity is stored in the session, or when supplied through the HTTP `Authorization: Basic` header.
 * `identities/jack/plugindata`: Per-user data for plugins.
 For example:
 	* `identities/jack/plugindata/fitbit`: Information that allows the [fitbit plugin](igor/plugins/fitbit/readme.md) to obtain health information for user "Jack".
+* `identities/jack/device`: Name of a device that user "Jack" tends to carry with him (string).

 ## actions